 “Figured what out?”

 “Yeah.
 The world is spinning.
-You know how if you're spinning while holding a rock and you let go, it moves away from you just because it keeps moving the same way it was before?
+You know how if you’re spinning while holding a rock and you let go, it moves away from you just because it keeps moving the same way it was before?
 Well check this out,” he said, and jumped up to grab an apple from a tree that we were passing under.
 He held the apple in front of himself and dropped it.
 “Let go of the apple, and it seems to move away from the sun, the center of the world.
 Because the world is spinning.
 The apple just kept moving the same way it had already been moving, and the ground rose to meet it, because the ground is constantly being pulled towards the center of the world.
-That's why it's easier to throw a spear West than East.
+That’s why it’s easier to throw a spear West than East.
 The world is spinning to the East, so anything moving East is spinning faster, so it moves away from the center of the world faster; that is, it falls faster.
 And anything moving West is spinning slower, so it falls slower.
-If something is very high, it is closer to the center of the world, so it's moving slower to keep up with the rotation of the world.
-When it falls, it gets farther away from the center of the world, so the same speed isn't enough to keep up with the world's rotation anymore, and part of its speed is directed down instead of East.
+If something is very high, it is closer to the center of the world, so it’s moving slower to keep up with the rotation of the world.
+When it falls, it gets farther away from the center of the world, so the same speed isn’t enough to keep up with the world’s rotation anymore, and part of its speed is directed down instead of East.
 Both of these effects make it look like it’s moving West, opposite the direction of rotation.
 And if something moves up, the same speed makes it rotate around the center of the world faster than everything else, and the speed that was added to make it go up ends up pointing East.
 Both of these effects make it appear to move East.”

 I laughed, and pointed out that I couldn’t see anything spinning, but Isaac just said that’s because I’m spinning the same way everything else was, so nothing would look out of place.
 I countered that if I jump, I land right back where I started instead of West of where I started, so the ground couldn’t be rotating to the East under me.
 He had an answer to that, believe it or not.
 He said I keep moving East too, so I stay right over the same point on the ground.